 The platform MUST follow the TCG PC Client specifications for setting boot sequence.
 The BIOS MUST be set to a correct boot order (selected by the IT organization).

-<Informative comment> example would be to only allow the system to boot from the hard disk, so as to make offline examples more difficult. </informative comment>
+<Informative comment> One example would be to only allow the system to boot from the hard disk, so as to make offline examples more difficult.
+Another would be to use a drive which only allows access to stored data if the system has booted correctly.</informative comment>

 Security Launch Policies (normative)